depcheck/depcheck/README.md

 ## False Alert

-Depcheck just walks through all files and try to figure out the dependencies according to some predefined rules.
+Depcheck just walks through all files and tries to find the dependencies according to some predefined rules.
 However, the predefined rules may not enough or even be wrong.

-There may be some cases that, a dependency is using but reported as unused, or a dependency is not used but reported as missing.
+There may be some cases in which a dependency is being used but is reported as unused, or a dependency is not used but is reported as missing.
 These are *false alert* situations.

 If you find that depcheck is reporting a false alert, please [open an issue](https://github.com/depcheck/depcheck/issues/new) with the following information to let us know:

 - The output from `depcheck --json` command.
 Beautified JSON is better.
 - Which dependencies are considered as false alert?
-- How are you using those dependencies, how do the files look like?
+- How are you using those dependencies, what do the files look like?

 ## Changelog